Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Related Works

 Unitary decomposition has been investigated mostly in a generic manner and separately from Hamiltonian mapping.
 Initial advancements, such as the quantum Shannon decomposition \cite{Shende_2006}, demonstrated how arbitrary unitaries can be decomposed into single- and two-qubit unitaries.
 Recent studies have precisely quantified the number of gates required for unitary operations, notably demonstrating that any 3-qubit unitary can be decomposed into a maximum of 19 CNOT gates \cite{PhysRevApplied.22.034019}.
 Although still above the theoretical minimum, these advances represent considerable progress.
-Additionally, numerical methods, while traditionally offering lower accuracy, provide intuitive trade-offs by significantly reducing gate counts, making them valuable for practical quantum computation applications \cite{Rakyta_2022}.
-We did not consider the methods for general unitary decomposition described above as optimal due to the gate counts being overwhelmingly large compared to naive CNOT tree decomposition.
-Due to the difference in gate-counts between these two forms of decomposition for Pauli strings, benefits realized through partial Trotterization are amortized by the large number of gates needed through general unitary decomposition methods.
+Additionally, numerical methods, while traditionally offering lower accuracy, provide intuitive trade-offs by significantly reducing gate counts, making them valuable for practical quantum computation applications \cite{Rakyta_2022}, \cite{bqskit}, \cite{Smith_2023}, \cite{Younis2020QFAST}.
+Overall, none of these general unitary decomposition methods take into account high level Hamiltonian information and therefore cannot adapt to high level structures of the unitary.